-First, we examine impacts on generation investments by assessing the: (1) theoretical impacts; (2) conditions that need to be satisfied for the theoretical impacts to occur in practice; (3) current evidence of potential distortions to investment decisions; (4) future likelihood of negative investment impacts.
-Following this discussion, we briefly address investment impacts on load.
+In the subsections below, we examine the impacts on generation investments by assessing: (1) the theoretical impacts; (2) conditions that need to be satisfied for the theoretical impacts to occur in practice; (3) current evidence of these conditions applying in Europe and potential distortions to investment decisions (if any); and (4) future likelihood of negative investment impacts.
+Following this discussion, we also briefly address investment impacts on load.